Peruse Bible teachings and church happenings

 - Divorce is a sin of which a person can repent and be forgiven (like any other sin).

-- People have often said that, “Half of all marriages end in divorce,” but that isn’t true any more.
+- Christians have often repeated a so-called statistic that says, “Half of all marriages end in divorce,” but that isn’t true any more.
 In fact, it may never have been true.
-The method used for the initial study that revealed that truth were almost certainly mishandled, and things have actually trended in a better direction in America since that stat was first published.
+The methods used for the initial study that said that were almost certainly mishandled, and things have actually trended in a better direction in America since that stat was first published.

 - Christians should think of being committed to our marriages rather than stuck in our marriages.
 One can understand why the difference in verbiage would make a big difference in our daily lives.

 - Homosexual “marriages” are not something that God recognizes as holy; likely he does not even recognize them as marriages.
-And so in the case of two people of the same sex who are ostensibly married to each other, when one or both of them come to Christ, that “marriage” would need to be ended, including a legal filing of divorce if that was what was required by the laws pertinent to them at the time.
+And so in the case of two people of the same sex who are ostensibly married to each other, when one or both of them come to Christ, that relationship—called a “marriage” in today's world—would need to be ended, including a legal filing of divorce if that was what was required by the laws pertinent to them at the time.
 A similar rationale would apply in cases of transgender people’s relationships when they come to Christ and repent of the old ways of their former life.
+The Bible would hardly call this a "divorce" since it was never a marriage.
+And it's so necessary that we would call it a righteous disolution of the relationship.

 - If you and your spouse find yourselves struggling to make good things happen in your marriage, and especially if you worry that your only options are either divorce or a life of marital misery, then make some time to click here and listen to this sermon for some good starting guidance toward repairing the relationship.